 I Just Bought These Two Stocks for My Dividend Growth Portfolio — And Kicked One Out!
 (Covers January’s purchase of TXN) (Dave Van Knapp, January 2020)

 The Highest Quality Stock to Buy Today: Texas Instruments (Money Morning Staff, May 2019)

-This Stock Has Paid Uninterrupted Dividends Since 1962 (Brian Bollinger, March 2019)Billionaires Are Dropping Oil for "American Energy" [sponsor]
+This Stock Has Paid Uninterrupted Dividends Since 1962 (Brian Bollinger, March 2019)Your One-Step Inflation Survival Guide [sponsor]